-The Advanced mode can be used for your custom filters of external software such as Room EQ Wizard (REW).
-For more information about the auto-tuning feature of the miniDSP, please check miniDSP's website for the following application note.
+Toggling to the Advanced mode, one can be build custom filters from external software such as Room EQ Wizard (REW).
+For more information about the auto-tuning feature of the miniSHARC, please check miniDSP's website for the following application note.